brettz9/webappfind/docs/TO-DOS.md

     the file itself from the desktop and the current web app was also set as the default for that type, it would open another instance of the file in the browser, but may still want to allow this anyways).
-1. Allow right-clicking of stylesheets or scripts encountered in the process to be clicked to be injected into web apps? (could use if app isn't accepting them as additional file arguments already)
+1. Allow *right-clicking of stylesheets or scripts encountered* in the process to be clicked to be injected into web apps? (could use if app isn't accepting them as additional file arguments already)

+## To-dos (Building)

+1. Have the OS-specific executable of `bin/native-app` be identified and bundled automatically
+1. Overcome "Cannot find module 'regedit'" error when building on non-Windows

 ## To-dos (new environments)